Electronic Warfare (EW) Mission Data Engineer will support the 53d Electronic Warfare Group (EWG) at the Eglin AFB, Florida.

 Perform rapid reprogramming of fielded MD in response to adversary threat changes.

 Due to the sensitivity of customer related requirements, U.S. Citizenship is required.

-Bachelor’s Degree in Electrical Engineering or an Engineering degree in a similar discipline plus 8 years of experience is required.
+Bachelors of Science Degree in Engineering plus 2 years of experience is required.

 Must be able to obtain a Secret security clearance within 6-9 months of hire.

 Strong writing and communication skills with working knowledge of Microsoft Office software.